 Repair Boot Disk in Mac OS X with Disk Utility & Recovery HD

 If you have tried to repair the boot volume before in Mac OS X before, you’ll undoubtedly have found the “Repair Disk” option is grey and unavailable within the Disk Utility tool.
-While this is still the case while booted in OS X Lion & Mountain Lion, you can repair the Mac OS X boot disk thanks to OS X’s Recovery Partition, preventing the need from using an external boot drive to repair the disk.
+While this is still the case while booted in most versions of OS X, you can repair the Mac OS X boot disk thanks to OS X’s Recovery Partition, preventing the need from using an external boot drive to repair the disk.

-Once booted into Recovery mode you’ll find the limitations on Disk Utility’s repair function has been removed, here’s how to do that.
+The trick is to boot the Mac into Recovery Mode first, and run the Repair function from there.
+Once booted into Recovery mode you’ll find the limitations on Disk Utility’s repair function has been removed, and you can go about repairing the boot disk as intended.
+We’ll cover exactly how to do this, step by step.

-Repairing a Mac Boot Disk with Disk Utility & OS X
+How to Repair a Mac Boot Disk with Disk Utility in OS X

 - Reboot the Mac and hold down Command+R to boot into Recovery, or hold down OPTION